galaxyproject/galaxy-hub/src/events/GCC2013/Register/index.md

 A link to the payment form will appear after you have submitted the registration form.
 Click on it to proceed to payment.
 Alternatively, you can also reach the payment form [here](http://bit.ly/gcc2013pay).
 Note that you are not fully registered until payment has been made.

 You will receive an email confirming your registration within 3 business days.
-If you do not, please contact [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach).
+If you do not, please contact [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org).

 ## Conference and Training Day